 send your tickets to your home address or arrange for you to

 collect them from a self service machine if the facility is

 available at the station where your journey starts.
 You can also

 print off your tickets at home or at work for many of our

 Our website is the best place to find our cheapest tickets, plus

 you can buy tickets in conjunction with a Disabled Persons Railcard

 if you have one.
-If you're also booking assistance,
+If you're also booking assistance, please check

-make with our JourneyCare team before confirming your ticket
+JourneyCare team before confirming your ticket purchase.

 Discounts for Disabled Passengers